Kacperowsky14/Data_analyst_projects/README.md

 # Data_analysis_projects

-The repository contains the database project ( "Database Pandas and SQL")
-That is the SQL data model, and the dataframe created with Python and Pandas.

-In addition, the repository also includes projects related to the management or analysis of databases.
-The libraries that were used to create them are Pandas, NumPy, and Matplotlib
+The repository contains my projects for data operations and their visualization using Python libraries for working on data frames.

+In addition, I also put here tasks performed in SQL.
+Such as a data model or searching for information from databases using SQL's queries